 How Historically Accurate is the movie Gangs of New York?

-How accurate is the historical drama Gangs of New York is widely viewed as an outstanding movie, but it is not particularly historically accurate.
+The Gangs of New York is widely viewed as an outstanding movie, but it is not particularly historically accurate.
 This movie is a 2002 epic directed by one of the greatest modern directors, Martin Scorsese.
 The now-defunct Miramax produced the movie, and it was based on an idea by Jay Cocks.
 The movie had a heavyweight cast starring Leonardo Di Caprio, Cameron Diaz, and Daniel Day-Lewis.
 The motion picture was generally well-received, but critics were not in love with the movie's script.
 It was a commercial success, and it received ten academy award nominations but failed to win any awards.

 While the movie is inspired by events in the New York City of the 1860s, the movie is not based on a true story.
 The Gangs of New York, like many Scorsese movies, is an examination of organized crime in New York City.
 In essence, the movie is a vengeance drama.
 It is set in in the American metropolis before and during the American Civil War.
 The movie's focus is on the gangs that once controlled the Five-Points area of New York, which was a notorious slum.
 It follows the leader of a criminal gang which is tied to the political establishment in New York City.
 ‘Bill the Butcher’ played by the Anglo-Irish actor Daniel Day-Lewis rules the Five-Points.
 The character is a ‘Nativist’ and wants America to remain a white Anglo-Saxon Protestant country.
 He despises the recent and numerous Catholic emigrants in New York.

 The movie starts with Bill the Butcher killing the leader of an Irish gang named Priest Vallon played by Liam Nesson in the 1850s.
 The 'Priest' s son Amsterdam Vallon returns to the Five-Points, and plots revenge against Bill the Butcher for killing his father, during the American Civil War.
 Di Caprio’s character successfully ingratiates himself into Bill's mob, but he does not reveal his true identity.